openpreserve/jpylyzer/doc/README.md

 * `--ascii` generates output in ascii format (not sure if this is really needed?)
 * `-N` activates automatic chapter/section/subsection numbering
 * `-f` sets the input format to `markdown_phpextra`
+* `-w html5` sets the output format to `html 5` (important, because document contains MathML content that is not supported in previous html versions)
 * `-c jpylyzer.css` defines style sheet
 <!-- * `--self-contained` embeds css and images inside the file -->